Make a WebSocket Stream

 To use Nvision with streaming videos, your application needs to implement the following:

-: Develop websocket stream using SDK.
+Stream video frames to Nvision service: Develop websocket stream using SDK.

-: Create a webhook url to receive HTTP callback.
+Get results from the WebSocket via WebHook: Create a webhook url to receive HTTP callback.

-: in the Nvision service page.
+Set up callback endpoints: in the Nvision service page.

 Some application need to be run as a Headless agent on edge compute.
 For example, you develop a headless agent running on a RaspberryPi to read video frames from CCTV and submit them to the Nvision service as the following diagram.